 Would you believe that the date of Easter is related to the full Moon?

 Specifically, Easter is celebrated on the first Sunday following the full Moon that occurs on or just after the spring equinox.
-Yes, it’s a bit confusing at first glance!
+Yes, it’s a bit confusing at first read!

-Let’s break it down: In 2020, the spring equinox will happen on Thursday, March 19.
+Let’s break it down: In 2020, the spring equinox happened on Thursday, March 19.
 The first full Moon to occur after that date rises the night of Tuesday, April 7.
-Therefore, Easter will be observed on the subsequent Sunday, April 12.
+Therefore, Easter will be observed on the subsequent Sunday, which is Sunday, April 12.

-On Christian calendars, the first full Moon of spring is called the “Paschal Full Moon” (which we’ll explain further below).
-So, to put it another way, Easter is observed on the Sunday after the Paschal Full Moon.
+In Christian calendars, the first full Moon of spring is called the “Paschal Full Moon” (which we’ll explain further below).
+So, to put it another way: Easter is observed on the Sunday after the Paschal Full Moon.

 What Happens When the Full Moon and Spring Equinox Occur on the Same Day?